 Born in 1954, Edward Belbusti studied Architecture at Virginia Tech and graduated with a Bachelor of Architecture degree in 1981.
 Before moving to Nashville in 1989, he worked as an architect in New York and Baltimore.
 Belbusti then worked for many years as University Architect at Vanderbilt University.
 He retired from architecture and began his career as a sculptor in 2011.

-I use my 30 years of experience in architecture as the foundation of my thinking about form.
-I imagine the possibility of each sculpture existing in many different scales – from a desktop piece to a large public sculpture or an entire building.
+Although retired from the field, Belbusti uses his 30 years of architectural experience to inform his concept of form.
+"I imagine the possibility of each sculpture existing in many different scales," says Belbusti, "from a desktop piece to a large public sculpture or an entire building.